eltongonc/funda_serverside/README.md

 - [ ] Receive an 100/100 score on [Google insights](https://developers.google.com/speed/pagespeed/insights)
 - [ ] Cache files to improve the speed
 - [ ] Add a server worker for hybrid functionalities
+- [ ] Skip to last page link for search result list

 ## How to contribute
-You can help improve this project by sharing your expertise and tips, as well as learn from others.
-Contributions of all kinds are welcome: reporting issues, updating documentation, fixing bugs, building examples, sharing projects, and any other tips that may me improve my code.
+You can help improve this project by sharing your expertise and tips.
+Contributions of all kinds are welcome: reporting issues, updating documentation, fixing bugs, building examples, sharing projects, and any other tips that may improve my code.

 ## Example
-Because this project requires a key I shall not make it live
+Because this project requires a key I shall not make it public, but feel free to contact Funda for a key (no guarantee).

 ### Built With
-- Node.js with an Express.js framework.
+- Node.js with an Express.js framework - Server.
 - Handlebars - Serverside templating.
+- JavaScript (mixed ES5 and ES6) - Client.
 - CSS for the styling.

 <!-- ### Log